andyeske/Analysis-and-CFD-Simulations-of-2D-Axisymmetric-Porous-Structures-for-Use-in-Light-Driven-Levitation/README.md

 > The corresponding parameters that yielded these results are A = 6.2996e-05 m, L = 1e-06 m, and r = 0.0079248 m
 > Additionally, the maximum payload found was 368.3004 mg and corresponded to an altitude of 70 km
 > The corresponding parameters that yielded these results are A = 0.001019 m, L = 3.1257e-05 m, and r = 0.01 m
-> Finally, the aerial density corresponding to this maximum payload capability was 120.7 g/m2
+> Finally, the areal density corresponding to this maximum payload capability was 120.7 g/m2

 **Plots:**